harry-sunhao/CMPT354Project/README.md

 3. Show all artist/actor/album info (based on user info page)

+4. Show some comment in home.html (movies page, we can move later)

 ## Todo

-1. Show some comment in index.html
+1.

-2. Add comment
+2. Add comment (working on this now)

 3. Add rate